Business Education - Academic Year 2019/20

 ‘A Level Business will give you an exciting insight into the dynamic world of business.
 It is not just a theoretical subject, it is about real life.
 This combination of academic challenge and practical focus makes the prospect of studying A Level Business highly appealing.

 You will learn about businesses and the way they operate in today’s society.
 You will investigate problems which real businesses are currently facing and use your initiative to develop possible solutions.’
-OCR
+AQA

 You will study a wide range of different topic areas looking at the different functional areas of a business and also the external environment in which they operate.
 The assessment is 100% exam based, with 3 x 2 hour exam papers to be taken at the end of course.
-These exam papers are all synoptic and are based on case studies of three real businesses (one small/local, one medium/national and one large/ international)
+These exam papers are all synoptic and are based on case studies of different businesses.

 Additional opportunities and support